zulip/zulip/docs/settings.md

 apply to a single Zulip realm/organization (which for most Zulip servers is the only realm on the server).

+Philosophically, the goals of the settings system are to make it convenient for:

+* Zulip server administrations to configure
+Zulip's featureset for their server without needing to patch Zulip
+* Realm administrators to configure settings for their organization independently without needing to talk with the server administrator.
+* Secrets (passwords, API keys, etc.) to be stored in a separate place from shareable configuration.

 ## Server settings

 Zulip uses the [Django settings